Open Educational Resources (OER)

 OER also support the Education Vision Pillar priority of delivering a rich, multifaceted and inclusive digital teaching and learning environment that supports excellent and inspiring teaching by providing students with material that is diverse and easily accessible.

-- Adapting your existing teaching material, or creating new material, and publishing it in the Sheffield Pressbooks Network
+- Adapting your existing teaching material, or creating new material, and publishing it in the Sheffield Pressbooks Network or other open platform.

 An open textbook is one with a CC BY licence or a CC BY-SA (or by exception, a CC BY-NC or CC BY-NC-SA).
 Material with a NonDerivative licence is ineligible for support under this initiative because it does not align with the principles of OER.